Lewy body dementia

-There are no intra- or extra-axial mass lesions, acute haemorrhages or collections.
+There are no intra- or extra-axial mass lesions, acute hemorrhages or collections.
 No acute infarcts.
-There a few scattered punctate foci of bi-hemispheric FLAIR high-signal, in keeping with mild chronic white matter ischaemic change.
+There a few scattered punctate foci of bi-hemispheric FLAIR high-signal, in keeping with mild chronic white matter ischemic change.
 No regions of abnormal supra- or infra-tentorial susceptibility blooming.

-There is generalised cerebral involution demonstrated, exaggerated for age with no definite focal predilection.
+There is generalized cerebral involution demonstrated, exaggerated for age with no definite focal predilection.

 The neuroimaging findings of Lewy body dementia are subtle and non-specific and in fact the role of neuroimaging in this setting is to exclude other causes of dementia, especially posterior cortical atrophy (Alzheimer's disease variant) and vascular dementia.